-Please see Page 11 for information about who may submit rezoning applications.
+Please complete all sections of the form and upload via the Permit and Development Portal (permitportal.raleighnc.gov).
+Please see page 11 for information about who may submit a rezoning application.
 A rezoning application will not be considered complete until all required submittal components listed on the Rezoning Checklist have been received and approved.
+For questions email rezoning@raleighnc.gov.